Creative Writing Planning for BIPOC Inclusion and Support

 - Conversations on equity and diversity.
 Renewed commitment to working toward anti-racist inclusive curriculum.

 Increasing Inclusivity and Anti-Racist Pedagogy: Fall 2020-ongoing:

-- Chair proposal for across the board Faculty commitment to designing courses for more inclusion and equity for Fall 2020 and beyond
+- Faculty commitment to designing courses for more inclusion and equity for Fall 2020 and beyond

 - CEETL JEDI PIE Inclusive and Anti-Racist Pedagogy modules for online teaching (Now & ongoing)

-- Department sponsorship for faculty who participate in training with Race Forward, Racial Equity and Justice.
-(Chair and others registered for August)
+- Department sponsorship for faculty who participate in training with Race Forward & other Racial Equity and Justice trainings.

-- Chair taking course at East Point Academy for Peace and Social Justice—organizational and racial justice analysis
+- Chair in course at East Point Academy for Peace and Social Justice—organizational and racial justice analysis

 Curriculum and Other Structural Change